Leaving the European Union will mean changes and the government has launched a website to help people and businesses prepare as best they can.

 Salford City Council is prepared to respond if any of the speculation about emergencies or problems turns into reality.
 It’s all part of the council’s planning and readiness to deal with a wide range of emergency situations, many of which, fortunately, never arise.

-A new website has important local updates but are primarily to helping people find their way to all the latest national information.
+A new website has important local updates to help people find their way to all the latest national information.

 If you or your family are from the EU, Iceland, Liechtenstein, Norway or Switzerland you may need to apply to the EU Settlement Scheme to continue living in the UK.